One-stop Guide for WhatsApp Quality Rating and Messaging Limits

 • It must clearly state your business’s name that a user is opting in to receive messages from

-WhatsApp does not enforce receiving opt-ins, but strongly recommends it.
+WhatsApp does not enforce receiving opt-ins but strongly recommends it.
 It can greatly impact your quality rating as the customers who’ve given consent to receiving messages from you are less likely to block and report you.

-Give customers an opt-out option for marketing messages
+3. Give customers an opt-out option

 To reduce the risk of getting blocked or reported, provide an opt-out option in your promotional messages.
 Customers can continue to receive service messages like order confirmation messages from you, but you shouldn’t send them promotional messages anymore.
-Including an opt-out option in your promotional message templates is optional.
-You can have templates without them; however, giving them this option reduces your chances of getting blocked and having your quality rating affected.

 Here are some tips for giving customers an excellent opt-out experience: